millertime-homework/ERG-ScenarioBuilder/README.md

 **Recently Added**

+* Floors, Conversations, Triggers can be added when creating new scenario.

+**Previously Added**

 * Initial version just created.
 * New scenarios can be created.
 * Player dialog shows X, Y, Z, and facing start values as well as starting inventory items.